rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 With them, the final valudation accuracy can achieve 0.899 at most.
 This is obviously lower than aquirement(0.93).

 After watching images from the train set, I found some of them have low background contrast, which quitely make it hard to classify.
 So
-I decided to apply [CLAHE](https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) to promote contrast.
+I decided to apply CV library- [CLAHE](https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) to promote contrast.
 And it did work.
 The validation accuracy comes to 94.1%, an obvious improvement.

 Here is an example of a traffic sign image before and after grayscaling.